All Episodes

 So I have been litigating cases at the Supreme Court since the 1980s.

-Cases on First Amendment, religious freedom, free speech, uh election issues, uh representing presidents and executive power, um, fighting with Congress over subpoenas.
+I've litigated them for four decades, almost really five decades now, at the U.S. Supreme Court, cases on First Amendment, religious freedom, free speech, election issues, representing presidents and executive power, fighting with Congress over subpoenas.

-I mean, I've done a lot of different cases at the U.S. Supreme Court, but uh Jordan, as you were saying this, it's very true.
+I mean, I've done a lot of different cases at the U.S. Supreme Court.

-In since the Dobbs decision, overturning Roe versus Wade, there has been a market change on how politically Congress and others are now reacting to the Supreme Court.
+Since the Dobbs decision, overturning Roe versus Wade, there has been a market change on how politically Congress and others are now reacting to the Supreme Court.

-You know, it used to be that justices on the right or left may disagree in their court opinions, but for instance, the closest two justices on the Supreme Court when they were alive was of course Justice Scalia and Justice Ginsburg.
+You know, it used to be that justices on the right or left may disagree in their court opinions, but for instance, the closest two justices on the Supreme Court when they were alive was, of course, Justice Scalia and Justice Ginsburg.

-Ideologically separate, but very close personal friends, so were their families.
+Ideologically separate, but very close personal friends.

 That has significantly changed.